 If you need to get multiple evaluations at once, you can also use the getTreatmentsWithConfig

-method but just returns a mapping of split names to splitResults instead of strings.
+methods.
+These methods take the exact same arguments as the getTreatments methods but return a mapping of feature flag names to SplitResult objects instead of strings.
 Example usage below.

 // {